Giovanni (footballer, born 1972): Barcelona

 On 18 June 1996, Giovanni moved abroad for the first time in his career, after signing with Spanish club Barcelona, for a rumoured fee of US$ 7.8 million.
 He was a first team regular for two seasons and scored 18 goals overall.
 Barcelona fans still remember him for his ability to score game-winning goals against rivals Real Madrid.
 In his first year with Barcelona he won the 1996–97 UEFA Cup Winners' Cup under manager Bobby Robson.
 When Louis van Gaal took the lead in his third year at the club, however, he eventually fell out of favour with the Dutch manager, along with compatriot Sonny Anderson, despite scoring crucial goals in games such as the 1997 UEFA Super Cup second leg game against Borussia Dortmund.
 Due to his poor relationship with van Gaal, Giovanni left for Greek club Olympiacos in the summer of 1999, for a record transfer fee of £10,800,000.
 Later on in his career, he caused some controversy, by referring to van Gaal as a Hitler for Brazilians, and an egomaniac.

 Olympiacos

 In Greece, Giovanni soon established himself as one of the best players of the Greek league.

-A flamboyant striker, he was known for his inventive dribbling, passing range, and ability to lob the goalkeeper, as well as for having a penchant to beat opposing defenders by passing the ball through their legs (a move known as the nutmeg).
-His technique on the ball and the variety of fascinating moves he deployed during matches saw him become a highly popular player and a heroic figure to the Olympiacos fans, and he is regarded as one of the club's best ever players.
+Giovanni was known for his dribbling, passing range, and ability to lob goalkeepers.
+He was also noted for frequently using nutmegs (playing the ball through an opponent's legs) against opposing defenders.
+His style of play made him popular among Olympiacos supporters.
 His talent and skills earned him the nickname "magos" (μάγος) "wizard" in Greece.

 On 20 May 2002, Giovanni renewed with Olympiacos for three years.
 He was the leading goalscorer in Greece in the 2003–04 season with 21 goals.